lawlesscreation/coding-standards/css.md

 Try to write DRYer code when possible.
 DRY code usually means two things:

-1. Less actual code, meaning smaller file sizes, less for the user to have to download, more efficient code, etc.
+1. Less actual code, meaning smaller file sizes, more efficient code, etc.
-2. Less to have to maintain; not repeating yourself means that you can make fewer changes to your codebase.
+2. Less to maintain; not repeating yourself simplifies things when you come to make changes or additions in the future.

 For example: